 Wading River and Paddling Pool Gallery

-There is a really great children’s festival every year on Children’s Day, May 5th, in Heisei No Mori Park.
-It has an unusual and extremely popular fish catching event where kids get into the pond and catch the fish with their hands.
+Until 2019 there were two festivals in May in Heiseinomori Park.
+The first was on children’s day.
+The second the rose festival around mid May.
+In 2019 they merged them into one that happens in mid May.
+There is a really popular fish catching event at the festival.
+Kids get into the pond and catch fish with their hands.
 There are also other children focused events you can enjoy on the day.
 You can read detailed information about the festival here:

-During the rose festival they light up the rose tunnel at night:
+During the spring festival they light up the rose tunnel at night:

-They have light up in the winter too, in the form of night illumination:
+There is light up in the park in winter too, in the form of night illumination.

 By train and bus – Unfortunately, Heisei No Mori is a little difficult to get to by public transport.
 However, you can take a bus from the East exit of Tobu Tojo line Kawagoe station, bound for Konosu.
 20 minute walk from 「川島農協前」(Kawajima Nokyou mae) bus stop.